Skip to content

 Security Features

 1. Trustless: Daedalus runs a full Cardano node locally.
-It downloads a full copy of the blockchain, which it uses to independently verify transactions.
+It downloads a full copy of the blockchain and uses it to verify transactions independently.
 This maximizes security by eliminating the need for third-party servers.

-3. Hardware wallet integration: Daedalus supports pairing with hardware wallets from Ledger and Trezor.
-This adds an extra layer of protection by allowing you to manage your keys offline.
+3. Hardware wallet integration: Daedalus supports pairing with Ledger and Trezor hardware wallets.
+Cold wallets add an extra layer of protection by allowing you to manage your keys offline.

 Backup and Recovery Features

 1. Mnemonic seed: Daedalus generates a mnemonic when you generate a new wallet.
-This mnemonic consists of 24 words and fully encodes all addresses and keys associated with the wallet, letting you restore your wallet on any computer.
+This mnemonic consists of 24 words and fully encodes all addresses and keys associated with the wallet, allowing you to restore it on any computer.

 2. Recovery phrase verification: Daedalus has a tool you can use to verify whether you have the correct seed phrase.
 The wallet warns you if you haven’t verified your mnemonic for 6+ months, though you’re not required to do so.